Katherinecando/alice-in-wonderland-ppg/README.md

 ## Data Availability

 The raw PPG waveform CSV files and questionnaire data are not included in this repository as they contain data from human participants collected under an institutional ethics protocol.
-The dataset was provided by the research team at City, University of London as a pre-existing resource for this project.
+The dataset was provided by the project supervisor.

 If you are an assessor and require access to the raw data for verification purposes, please contact the project supervisor.